bruceravel/bmm-beamline-manual/docs/details.rst

   normally use ``pilatus``, which writes images to HDF5 files.
 The ``pilatus_tiff`` object is helpful for testing tiff file writing, which is used by IBM.

+.. note:: A commonly observed problem with the Pilatus is related to
+	  the use of NFS to move images between the camserver and the IOC.
+The NFS connection requires that the time stamp on the image file not be more than 10 seconds out of date.
+Without a running NTP server on ``xf06bm-pilatus100k-651``, the clock on that machine will eventually fall more than 10 seconds behind the clock on ``xf06bm-ioc1``.
+This will manifest as befuddling problems when trying to interact with the detector.
+Count times in bsui will be very long, the image will not update on the CSS screen, the PVA and HDF5 plugins will report 0x0 image sizes, etc.  The solution is to ssh to ``xf06bm-pilatus100k-651``, restart the NTP server using the command above, and verify the clock time against another computer.
+After that, restart the IOC, then restart bsui.

 Configuring the tiff and pilatus AD plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~